danielmarbach/Async.Netcore/README.md

 }
 ```

+## GoodCitizen

+- Is async all the way and embraces virality of the API where it makes sense (IO-bound path)
+- Does not explicitely offload to the worker thread pool by using `Task.Run` or `Task.Factory.StartNew` (offloading is a concern of the caller)
+- Returns `Task`, `Task<TResult>`, `ValueTask` or `ValueTask<TResult>`
+- Accepts `CancellationToken` if cancellation is appropriate.
+It is OK to add it but not respect it.
+Cancellation is cooperative.
+- Tries to respect token where it can and makes sense
+- Disposes owned `CancellationTokenSource` (due to allocated Timer instances when used with `CancelAfter`)
+- Disposes owned `CancelationTokenRegistration` to not leak memory
+- For high-perf scenarios avoid closure capturing in token registrations
+- For library or framework code uses `ConfigureAwait(false)` to opt-out from context capturing if not needed
+- Can used linked token sources for internal SLAs and cancellation scenarios
+- Favours simple sequential async execution over explicit concurrency (concurrency is hard)
+- No silver bullet that magically makes your DB query fasters ;)

 ## HostedServices

 - Hosted Services are managed by the host and started and stopped (in reverse order) the host